kerrychu-zen/pii_recognition/docs/development.md

 flask run -p 8080
 ```

-## Having a browser connecting to the Zendesk Support instance <a name='dev-instance'></a>
+## Getting browser connecting to the Zendesk instance <a name='dev-instance'></a>
 Open your favorite browser and type `https://z3n-numbat-piiredaction.zendesk.com/` in the location bar and hit Enter!
 You are now in the Support instance.
-Append `?zat=true` to the page url and open a ticket now you shall be seeing the app running in the sidebar.
-Or you may have to ask @gabechu for access to the instance.
+Append `?zat=true` to the end of the page url and open a ticket, you shall be seeing the app running in the sidebar.
+You may have to ask @gabechu for access to the instance.

 ## Troubleshooting
 - Is your ZAT server running?
 - Is your Flask app running at port 8080?
 - Have you connected to the correct instance at `https://z3n-numbat-piiredaction.zendesk.com/`?
 - Have you appended to append `?zat=true` to the page url?
-- Getting troubles installing ZAT [page](https://develop.zendesk.com/hc/en-us/articles/360001075048-Installing-and-using-the-Zendesk-apps-tools) for details.
+- Getting troubles installing ZAT, see [this page](https://develop.zendesk.com/hc/en-us/articles/360001075048-Installing-and-using-the-Zendesk-apps-tools) for details.